Skip to content

 For SFTP, the directory path must be specified as an absolute path.

-1. Log in to the user interface.
+1. Log in to the IP Fabric main GUI.

 2. Go to Settings → System → Backup & Maintenance → Schedule system backup.